17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

 Bow River Pathway System

 Calgary’s reputation as a green city hits its apex with the Bow River Pathway System.
-This massive pathway system is one of the most extensive in North America.
+This massive pathway system is one of the most extensive in North America—and one of our favorite spots in the city for fresh air.

-The Bow River Pathway System comprises 48 kilometres of walking & biking paths.
-It snakes alongside the banks of the Bow River, criss-crossing it over various bridges.
+The Bow River Pathway System comprises 48 kilometres of walking and biking paths.
+The paths snake alongside the banks of the Bow River, criss-crossing it over various bridges.
 Wandering the pathways provides a relaxing break from your typical Calgary sightseeing itinerary.

 Peace Bridge over Bow River

 Stretching between Bearspaw Dam to Fish Creek Provincial Park, the system also connects to the Elbow River Pathway.
 Along the way, it winds through some of Calgary’s most popular parks.
-Popular stops include Prince’s Island Park and Edworthy Park.
+Our favorite stops on the trails include Prince’s Island Park and Edworthy Park.

 Fish Creek Provincial Park